coolakburak/Fitness-Buddy/README.md

 </h1>

 <p><font size="3">
   A Fitness buddy.
 With the search bar, you can search for the dishes you want and add them to your daily list.
+Also you can delete them.
 </p>
   <h1>Features</h1>
   <ul>